-- Go slower than you think
+- Go slower than you think you can

-- Go less far than you feel
+- Go less far than you feel necessary

 - Go little and often and keep it up

-With my own Alexander Technique experience and teaching swimming I aim to exercise with a good, relaxed technique to avoid over-straining and reduce the risk of injury.
+With my own Alexander Technique experience and teaching swimming, I aim to exercise with a good, relaxed technique to avoid over-straining and reduce the risk of injury.
 My biggest challenge is not pushing too hard on the pedals!
 It’s often very sensible to get lessons or coaching to help reduce the risk of injury and increase enjoyment.

 Modern thinking is to split exercise into shorter periods (even 10 minutes actively hoovering) which is far less daunting than a full 30 minutes and easier to fit into our busier lifestyles.